MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-overview.md

 - Get experience with the Toolkit and SDKs.
 - Configure and build different types of Teams apps.

-Here's a quick glance at the build environment options you can choose from, and the road-map to building and deploying a Teams app.
+Let's take a quick glance at the build environment options you can choose from, and the road-map to building and deploying a Teams app.

 :::image type="content" source="../assets/images/get-started/gs-overview-build-options.png" alt-text="Illustration showing basic steps to build and deploy a Teams app.":::